OhmRamwala/OhmRamwala/README.md

 - 📫 How to reach me **ohmramwala@gmail.com**

-- ⚡ Quote of the Day **Life is beautiful when you stop and look around**
+- ⚡ Quote of the Day **"Life is beautiful when you stop and look around"**

 [![An image of @ohmramwala's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/ohmramwala)](https://holopin.io/@ohmramwala)